terales/blackbird-docs/src/content/docs/apps/Utilities.mdx

 - **Extract using Regex** returns the first match from the provided text using a Regular Expression as input.
 - **Extract many using Regex** returns all matches from the provided text using a Regular Expression as input.
 - **Replace using Regex** use Regular Expressions to search and replace within text
+- **Convert text to document**  Converts text to txt, doc or docx document.
+- **Load document**  Extracts document's text.
+Document must be in docx/doc, pdf or txt format.

 ### Arrays

 - **Array contains** checks if an array contains a certain entry.
+- **Deduplicate Array**  Returns only unique elements.

 ### Numbers